Struct arrayvec::ArrayString [−][src]

 The returned iterator requires that the pattern supports a reverse search, and it will be double ended if a forward/reverse search yields the same elements.

-For iterating from the front, the split_terminator
+For iterating from the front, the split_terminator method can be

 used.